George L. Montgomery, CFA, FRM

 J. Gregory Vermeychuk, PhD, CAIA, FRM

-Greg Vermeychuk is Financial Research Consultant with Montgomery Investment Technologies, Inc. He has over 30 years of experience in university teaching and research, mathematical modeling and simulation of complex dynamical systems, optimization of closely coupled systems, large program and financial management.
+Greg Vermeychuk is Derivative Valuation Consultant with Montgomery Investment Technologies, Inc. He has over 30 years of experience in university teaching and research, mathematical modeling and simulation of complex dynamical systems, optimization of closely coupled systems, large program and financial management.
 He began his career as Assistant Professor of Chemical Engineering at the State University of New York at Buffalo, where he published original research into coupled heat and mass transfer in the presence of chemical reactions in tubular reactors.
 He served as a Consultant to the RAND Corporation of Santa Monica, CA, where he devised and conducted simulations of strategic nuclear exchanges for the Department of Defense.

 While employed by a major specialty chemical producer and defense contractor, Dr. Vermeychuk served in various capacities including market research, new business development, field sales management, information infrastructure development and program management.
 In one assignment, he devised and implemented a hedging program to stablilize the cost of an agriculturally derived raw material.